fbpx

 If you’re pumped to start using emojis in your marketing already, keep reading.

-According to a recent Adobe report, 60% of emoji users are more likely to open emails or notifications if they contain their favorite emoji.
+According to a recent study, 58% of consumers will open emails with emojis in the subject line, and 64% of emoji users are more likely to open emails or notifications if they contain their favorite emoji.

 Emojis have become an integral part of the way your audience communicates.
 Speaking their language means you leave a lasting impact on them.